Information Systems

 Credits 4.0

-The course includes case studies to provide an overview of contemporary information systems management in a digital enterprise.
-It focuses on the relevant issues of effective management of information services activities and highlights the areas of greatest potential application of the technology.
-The course emphasizes the skills and knowledge to identify and communicate business system needs, select the right information systems and integrate these systems into organizations to improve business performance.
-The course covers areas needed to prepare for the CGEIT (Certified in the Governance of Enterprise IT) certification exam from the Information Systems Audit and Control Association (ISACA).
+The course uses case studies to provide an overview of contemporary information systems management in a digital enterprise.
+It focuses on the relevant issues of effective management of information services activities and highlights the areas of greatest potential application of information technology.
+The course emphasizes best practices aiming to identify and communicate business system needs, select the right information systems in alignment with an enterprise’s critical mission and goals, and integrate these systems into the enterprise’s technology infrastructure targeting successful business performance outcomes.

 MIS6160: Information Design and Usability